cronitorio/cronitor-js/README.md

 cronitor.validateConfig(); // send monitors to Cronitor for configuration validation

 cronitor.applyConfig(); // sync the monitors from the config file to Cronitor

+cronitor.generateConfig(); // generate a new config file from the Cronitor API

 ```

 The `cronitor.yaml` file includes three top level keys `jobs`, `checks`, `heartbeats`.
 You can configure monitors under each key by defining [monitors](https://cronitor.io/docs/monitor-api#attributes).